Key Takeaways

 Medical Malpractice: Bottom Line

-Malpractice insurance decisions become clearer when you know what financial protection you're getting and what you're not.
-This coverage handles claims from diagnostic errors and medication mistakes, but you'll need separate policies for cybersecurity breaches and premises liability.
-Choosing the right amount depends on balancing your specialty's risk level with your practice setting, location and assets.
+Malpractice insurance provides specific financial protection for healthcare professionals.
+Malpractice insurance handles claims from diagnostic errors and medication mistakes, while cybersecurity breaches and premises liability require separate policies.
+Choose coverage amounts by balancing your specialty's risk level with practice setting, location and personal assets.

 Medical Malpractice Insurance: FAQ